azaliya10/English.hub/README.md

 # English.hub
 English Skills Hub is an interactive website for teens to improve their English.
 It offers grammar tips, vocabulary, speaking practice, listening exercises, and mini-quizzes.
+Each section provides advice, examples, and interactive tasks with score tracking.
+The bright, modern design with colorful cards and buttons makes learning fun and engaging while helping users develop language skills at their own pace.